westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 };
 ```

-The `sector` field must specify the start sector of the first zone to reset.
+The `sector` field specifies the start sector of the first zone to reset.
 The
 `nr_sectors` field specifies the total length of the range of zones to reset.
 This length must be at least as large as one zone.

 As indicated in comments describing the `blk_zone_range` structure, the commands
 `BLKOPENZONE`, `BLKCLOSEZONE` and `BLKFINISHZONE` also use this data structure
-to define the range of zones on which the command will operate.
+to define the range of zones on which the command operates.

-The following code shows an example use of the `BLKRESETZONE` command to reset a
+The following code shows an example use of the `BLKRESETZONE` command to reset
-single zone starting at sector 274726912 with a zone size of 256 MiB (524288
+a single zone that starts at sector 274726912 and has a zone size of 256 MiB
-sectors of 512B).
+(524288 sectors of 512B).

 ```c
 #include <linux/blkzoned.h>